Skip to content

 The tool accepts:

-• code (required): Python code to execute
+• code: Python code to execute — omit when promoting a draft

 • name: Human-readable title